 • College rankings & ratings and student reviews were sourced from U.S. News, Niche, Grad Reports, and Rate My Professors.

 Our rankings are completely unbiased and fair as we are a neutral third party who has no direct association with any of the colleges; neither do we have anything to gain from the ranking order of colleges.
-Our rankings are solely based on data collected from unbiased sources, and to maintain transparency, we clearly publish the factors that are rankings are based on.
+Our rankings are solely based on data collected from unbiased sources, and to maintain transparency, we clearly publish the factors that our rankings are based on.

 At nursingprocess.org, we understand that our rankings can influence a student's decision in making a choice for the right school.
 We do not promote the schools that have made it to our list; neither do we disregard schools that haven't made it to our list.
 Although we have tried our best in bringing you a list of the best schools that can simplify your search, there is no one perfect ranking tool or formula to devise a list of the best schools.
 Our rankings are fair and unbiased, and we are in no way associated with any educational institution and thus have nothing to gain out of the ranking order.
 To maintain transparency, we have clearly mentioned the factors considered for our rankings for everyone to see, the data for which was collected from reliable sources.